lorraine021/NDM/README.md

 # NDM
-A Noise-driven Detection and Mitigation Framework Against Sexual Content in Text-to-Image Generation
+A Noise-driven Detection and Mitigation Framework Against Sexual Content in Text-to-Image Generation.

 ## Overview
 **NDM** is a light-weight noise-driven framework, which could detect and mitigate both explicit and implicit sexual intention in T2I generation.